Hoosiers Outrun Cancer Sept. 30

 Support group meetings

 Step Ahead, a group for women have completed breast cancer treatment, or have recurrences or survivorship issues, meets monthly to discuss general health and welfare.
-Location is Bakehouse East, 6 p.m., second Tuesday of the month.
+Location is McAllister's on East Third, 6 p.m., third Monday of the month.
 For more info, e-mail Webmaster@BreastCancerFYI.org.

 Sherwood Oaks Christian Church sponsors a cancer support, Mission of Hope, for anyone touched by cancer.
 The group meets at 6:30 p.m. the last Tuesday of each month at the Fireside Room at Sherwood Oaks Christian Church, 2700 E. Rogers Road.
 For more info, contact firstname.lastname@example.org.

 The Olcott Center for Cancer Education hosts a support group for people with all types of cancer, and their family and caregivers.
 Call (812)353-5669 for dates and times.